 Tired of your same old boring brown hair?
 Add some beautiful warmth to your single toned brown hair with the help of deep brown lowlights that create some dimension in your hair without screaming for attention.
 Curl your hair up to blend the lowlights with your natural hair color and add movement to your hair.

 When it comes to lowlights, you can experiment with some interesting hues to create a totally unique hair look.
 Auburn and mahogany brown lowlights can work wonders to infuse life into dull mousy brown hair.
-And if you’re looking to go in for a major hair transformation, get your hair styled in a straight angled bob to create a badass hair look.
+And if you’re looking to go in for a major hair transformation, get your hair styled in soft beachy waves to create a stunning hair look.

 Confused about going in for lowlights or highlights?
 Well, you can go for both!
 Blending lowlights and highlights makes for the ultimate multidimensional hair look that no other color job can compete with.
 So, go for some ashy blonde highlights and mocha brown lowlights on your light brown hair to create that magical hair look of your dreams.